 Most freestanding fridge-freezers come in 55cm and 60cm widths, with depths between 60 to 65cm.
 Unit heights can range from 130 to 195cm.
 Tall fridge-freezers provide more storage space, but check that you can reach the top shelf before you buy.

 Carefully measure the height, depth and width of the space in your kitchen for your new fridge-freezer.
-Allow a little extra space around the appliance for air to circulate, and ensure there’s room to fully open the doors and reach all the shelves inside.
+Allow a little extra space around the appliance for air to circulate – check the manufacturer’s instructions before buying to make sure you have space, and ensure there’s room to fully open the doors and reach all the shelves inside.

 Storage capacity is measured in litres and how much you need depends on the size of your household.
 One or two people typically require 150 to 300 litres of combined fridge and freezer space, whereas a family of four may need around 400 to 600 litres.
 American-style fridge-freezers can offer up to 700 litres.
 Interior space can vary between similar sized fridge-freezers, so compare specifications carefully.